hivesolutions/flask-quorum/README.md

     quorum.run()
 ```

-Creation of background callabbles, that will execute every one second in a separate thread
+Creation of background callables, that will execute every one second in a separate thread

 ```python
 @quorum.background(timeout = 1.0)